October 18, 2016

 The missile may have been visible in (raw) primary radar data.
 However, the official investigation only had access to secondary radar data (aircraft tansponder signals) and radar screen data, but not to primary radar data.
 Notably, Ukraine did not even provide a screen video of its primary radar data:

 - Since no primary radar data had been provided, even the drone itself (without transponder) would be undetectable for the official investigation.
 Moreover, the drone may not have been registered at all by a local civilian radar if it was flying far away from the airplane, at a higher altitude (up to 15km), in military (non-civilian) airspace, or if it was covered by stealth coating.
-Besides, even a military radar cannot determine whether a drone is in normal surveillance mode or in (armed) combat mode.

 - Furthermore, the damage caused by an air-to-air missile may be indistinguishable from a surface-to-air missile.
 In fact, many air-to-air missiles are also used as surface-to-air missiles (and vice versa).
 Examples include the American AIM-120 AMRAAM (medium-range) and the Israeli Python (short-range) and Derby (medium-range) missiles, which are used as part of the SPYDER air defence system.